 Steps That Schools Take Against Bullying

 Bullying is a very serious concern for any parent especially when their child starts at a new school.
-It can be a daunting time for both parents and children alike and it is important to know and understand how both the school and other parents deal with issues of bullying if and when they arise.
+It can be a daunting time for both parents and children alike and it is important to know and understand how the school deals with issues of bullying if and when they arise.

 Types of Bullying